onenorth/sitecore-experience-analytics-table-control/README.md

 # Sitecore Experience Analytics Table Control Readme

 > Note: This module has been tested on Sitecore 8.2+.
-If you find this does not work on prior versions, please submit an Issue, and I will try to add support.
+If you find this does not work on prior versions, please submit an Issue and I will try to add support.
 You can also submit a pull request.

 ## Overview